 Brit Hume currently serves as a chief political analyst for FOX News Channel (FNC).
 He acts as a regular panelist on FOX's weekly public affairs program, FOX News Sunday, and contributes to all major political coverage.
 He joined the network in 1996.Read More

 Hume has provided political analysis of every major political event since joining the network.
-Most recently, he contributed to FNC's Midterm Election coverage and previously provided coverage during the 2020 presidential and vice presidential debates and the Democratic and Republican National Conventions.
+He contributed to the network's 2024 election coverage as well as FNC's 2022 midterm election coverage and previously provided coverage during the 2020 presidential and vice presidential debates and the Democratic and Republican National Conventions.
+Most recently, Hume contributed to the extensive coverage of the 2024 Republican National Convention and President Biden’s withdrawal from his candidacy in the 2024 election.

 Previously, from September 2016 until the 2016 presidential election, Hume stepped in as interim host of On the Record, which aired weekdays at 7PM/ET.
 He also previously anchored Special Report and led the program for more than 10 years, stepping down in December 2008.
 Under his leadership, Special Report was the highest rated political program on cable television.
 In this capacity, Hume also served as the Washington managing editor and was responsible for overseeing news content for FOX News' Washington bureau.
 He also anchored all of the network’s coverage for every presidential election from 1996-2008.